pulzze/autoflow-documentation/archive/Internal/System/Elixir Script.md

 Using the Testing feature, let’s send a value of “Hello” in the request body

-Add a Data Expression action and assign where you want to read the array from (variable -&gt; target), where you want to put the resulting value (target), and the Elixir expression to apply.
-In this case request body &lt;&gt; “ World”
+Add a Data Expression action and assign where you want to read the array from (variable - target), where you want to put the resulting value (target), and the Elixir expression to apply.
+In this case request body &lt; “ World”

 To display the result on the browser, let’s copy the data in the response body